cscart/docs/en/user_guide/admin_panel.rst

 * **Branding**—configure your store appearance and add the information about your company.

-* **Legal documents**—add and edit legal documents that you may need to work in your store.
-It may be a returnes and exchanges policy, or GDPR compliance.
+* **Legal documents**—add and edit legal documents that you may need for your store to work.
+It may be a returns and exchanges policy, or descriptions of how you process personal data (for GDPR compliance).

 * **Vendor onboarding** (available only for Milti-Vendor)—set conditions for your vendors (for example, vendor plans and fees), send invitations to join your marketplace and so on.